 Your body depends on the heart's pumping action to deliver oxygen- and nutrient-rich blood to the body's cells.
 When the cells are nourished properly, the body can function normally.

 With heart failure, the weakened heart can't supply the cells with enough blood.
-This results in fatigue and shortness of breath.
+This results in fatigue and shortness of breath and some people have coughing.
 Everyday activities such as walking, climbing stairs or carrying groceries can become very difficult.

 Heart failure is a serious condition, and usually there's no cure.
 But many people with heart failure lead a full, enjoyable life when the condition is managed with heart failure medications and healthy lifestyle changes.
 It's also helpful to have the support of family and friends who understand your condition.